ahaberlie/SVRIMG/README.md

 </ul>
 </p>

-<p>Copy and paste the following commands into anaconda python command prompt with your environment activated and in the SVRIMG project folder to install the basic requirements.</a>
+<p>Copy and paste the following command into anaconda python command prompt with your environment activated and in the SVRIMG project folder to install the basic requirements.</a>

 ```
 pip install -r minimum_requirements.txt